 Park Western: A continuation of what might be called Greater Beresford Park, a mix of homogeneous tracts between 27th and 31st.
 Homes are mostly the small, affordable ranchers typical of the building booms just before and after World War II, randomly punctuated by substantial Colonials and Cape Cods.
 Neighborhoods are tidy, with just enough residual design cues left over from the old days to offer plenty of charm.
 The “basement” style of house, with a small second story over an attached one-car garage, is something of a signature.
 Churches are interspersed throughout this part of San Mateo, adding to the genteel, old-fashioned ambience—this isn’t the nothing-but-tract-homes ambience common to much of suburbia.
 It’s generally affordable, too, in the entry-level Menlo Park range, although the handful of large stately homes seem nearly as expensive as similar homes in more prestigious San Mateo neighborhoods.

 Hillsdale (“the Lanes”): One of David Bohannon’s first tracts—he also built in Menlo Park, Woodside Hills, Santa Clara and San Lorenzo, and created nearby Hillsdale Shopping Center as well as many other commercial developments—this is a favorite San Mateo neighborhood.
-Homes are humble by today’s standards, but handsome and a cut above the typical ‘40s rancher.
+Homes are humble by today’s standards, but handsome and a cut above the typical ‘40s rancher, as was all of Bohannon’s work.
 Most offer the basics: three bedrooms, two baths, two-car garage and central heating.
 But there’s more to this neighborhood than the simple houses.
 Its location next to one of the largest and earliest malls on the Peninsula means that the Lanes is convenient to shopping, but the cul-de-sac layout keeps shopper traffic from overwhelming the neighborhood.
 An added bonus is that each “lane” ends at one of several secluded city parks.
 The neighborhood has a loved look, and as proof of that, many of the homes that come on the market here have been nicely remodeled.
 A bit pricier than surrounding areas, but still well within the midrange of Menlo Park’s Willows.
-Note that this is the just the "dale" part of Hillsdale.
-A slightly later iteration of Hillsdale subdivision marches up the hill, up Hillsdale Avenue, making it the "hills" part of Hillsdale.
+Note that this is the just the “dale” part of Hillsdale.
+A slightly later iteration of Hillsdale subdivision marches up the hill, up Hillsdale Avenue, making it the “hills” part of Hillsdale.

 San Mateo Terrace: Like “Beresford”, San Mateo Terrace is another subdivision name that got used early and often on both sides of the Alameda.
 East of the Alameda it’s mostly but not entirely a charming, rather pricey pre-war subdivision on sub-standard lots; think small-scale Aragon.
 But here I use the name to refer to a neighborhood of small, affordable ‘40s ranchers extending west from the Alameda to Sunset, north of Hillsdale High School, with homes typical of the earliest, minimalist tract housing: small (usually 1000 to 1200 sq.ft.), often with just one bath and a one-car garage.
 Small lots, too, make this perhaps the most consistently affordable area west of the Alameda, comparable to Menlo Park’s lower Willows near 101 but minus the freeway noise.
 You might even get a view, too.